THE FULL FATT SOUND

 Do I need to be able to read music?

 No, you do not need to be able to read sheet music - although if you are able to read music this will be helpful.
-We will provide everyone with sheet music and lyrics to follow, but we will teach the parts by ear and repetition.
+We provide everyone with sheet music and lyrics to follow, but we teach the parts by ear and repetition, we also provide recorded demo-vocal tracks with your specific harmony on to listen to and practice.
 No-one will be expected to sight-read.

 What is the rehearsal commitment?